 Alexander Kotsinas has served on our board of directors since September 2013.
-He is currently a partner at Nexttobe AB since 2011, and he has been Vice President at Investor AB and has worked at Ericsson.
+He has been a partner at Nexttobe since 2011, and was previously a Board Member at Ericsson Softlab AM.
 He was the Vice President and CFO at Q-Med AB from 2008 to 2011, and was the CFO at Life Europe AB in 2007 and at Tre-Hi3G Access AB from 2003 to 2006.
 He has a Master of Science degree in Applied Physics from the Royal Institute of Technology, Stockholm and a Bachelor of Science Economics from the Stockholm School of Economics.

 Horst Domdey has served on our board of directors since 2011.
 He has extensive experience in the biochemistry and molecular biology industries.
 He is the Chairman of the Munich Biotech Cluster and the President and CEO of BioM Munich Biotech Development AG and BioM Biotech Cluster Development GmbH.
 Since 2003, he has been the scientific director of the Bavarian Genome Network BayGene, and since 2011 he has been the coordinator of the Bavarian Center for Molecular Biosystems BioSysNet.
 He co-founded Switch Biotech AG and MediGene AG, one of the first biotech companies in Germany.
-He is a member of the supervisory board of MediGene AG.
 In 1996, he successfully led the Munich Biotech Initiative into the German BioRegio Competition, and in 2010 the Munich Biotech Cluster became - under his leadership - one of the winners in the German Leading Edge Cluster Competition.
 He has previously held various positions at Max-Planck-Institut für Biochemie, the Swiss Institute for Experimental Cancer Research (ISREC), the University of California and the California Institute of Technology, among others.
 Since 1994 he has been a Professor for Biochemistry at the University of Munich.
 He has a Dr. rer nat in Biochemistry and a Dr. habil. from Ludwig Maximillian's University of Munich.